SleepyLili/tlapbot/README.md

 If your followed the [Owncast recommendation to use Caddy](https://owncast.online/docs/sslproxies/caddy/) you'd only need to include this in your caddyfile to make the tlapbot dashboard work:

 ```
-MyTlapbotServer.com {
+MyTlapbotServer.example {
         reverse_proxy localhost:8000
 }
 ```
-then MyTlapbotServer.com/owncastWebhook is the URL for webhooks, and MyTlapbotServer.com/dashboard is the URL for the dashboard.
+then MyTlapbotServer.example/owncastWebhook is the URL for webhooks, and MyTlapbotServer.example/dashboard is the URL for the dashboard.

-(And, obviously, you'd need to own the MyTlapbotServer.com domain, and have an A record pointing to your server's IP address.)
+(And, obviously, you'd need to own the MyTlapbotServer.example domain, and have an A record pointing to your server's IP address.)
 ## Running the bot
 ### Running in debug:
 Set the FLASK_APP variable: